-We are a strong program with nine residents training here for three years.
+We are a strong program with twelve residents training here for three years.
 Our residents work closely with a core group of attending podiatrists and there is ample opportunity for research opportunities with these attending podiatrists.
 Our program is very friendly and our residents work very well together and with the other services.
 The program has a vast array of services at our disposal.
 We work closely with all of the medical and surgical specialties.
 This is particularly true of infectious disease, vascular surgery and internal medicine.
 There is a high inpatient volume that affords a wealth of learning opportunities of the critically ill patient.
 On the outpatient side, the resident will be exposed to a number of different podiatrists both in their offices, surgery centers, and other local hospitals.
 This allows a great breadth of experience and will allow the resident to ultimately form their own opinions as to how they will eventually wish to practice.

 Thank you for your interest in our program.
 As you are considering residency programs in podiatry please keep in mind that each program is unique and has its own strengths.
 The program here at St. Vincent has many strengths and that comes from our residents and faculty who are committed to education and foster an environment which is conducive to learning.
 We wish you success in your search for a residency program.

-Our residents rotate on surgical services with general surgery, vascular surgery, and orthopedic surgery.
-There is an on campus outpatient podiatry clinic run by the residents and staffed by an attending podiatrist.
+Our residents rotate on surgical services with general surgery, vascular surgery, orthopedic surgery, and orthopedic oncology.
+There is an on-campus outpatient podiatry clinic run by the residents and staffed by attending podiatrists.
 The residents also participate in the wound care center at the hospital which sees a high volume of diabetic foot and lower extremity wounds.

 The podiatric surgical training will occur at the main campus of St. Vincent 86th St. Additional training in podiatric surgery occurs at approximately 10-12 outside surgery centers and other local hospitals.
 This will allow the resident to see a wide variety of both inpatient and outpatient podiatric cases.
 This will also expose them to a wide variety of different techniques as performed by a number of different podiatrists.

-Additionally, we have a formal evening lecture series once a month where residents present journal articles on several similar subjects.
-There is also a speaker for the monthly evening formal journal club.
-Occasional board review lectures are also presented by the residents for the students.
-Other academic offerings include cadaver dissections and surgical skills workshops organized at various times throughout the year.
-Our residents also gain academic knowledge from the use of the APMA sponsored Residency Resource Education Center online teaching programs.
+Additionally, we have a formal board review series once a month combined with a cadaver lab at the nearby Nasser Simulation Center.
+Other academic offerings include cadaver dissections and surgical skills workshops organized at various times throughout the year, and a quarterly lecture symposium with nationally recognized speakers.
+Our residents also gain academic knowledge from the use of the APMA sponsored Residency Resource Education Center online teaching program.

 We have an active clerkship program that accepts both third and fourth year podiatric medical students from all nine podiatric medical schools.
 A research project is required that is suitable for publication and should be ready for submission by the end of the third year.
 Daily grand rounds occur in the hospital are available to our residents and we occasionally will present at these lectures.